-Lake Bernard has a rich history starting with first nations of the Anishinaabe and leading to its earlier settlers
+Lac Bernard has a rich history starting with first nations of the Anishinaabe and leading to today’s vibrant and diverse community.

 We can learn much from what has happened before…